UPDATE: DENMARK: Carlsberg toasts European recovery

-Group revenues rose 8% to DKK41.1bn as sales were also driven by a strong performance from Carlsberg's Baltic Beverages Holding (BBH) joint venture, and growth in Asia.
+Group revenues rose 8% to DKK41.1bn as sales were also driven by a strong performance from BBH, Carlsberg's brewing venture with Scottish & Newcastle, the UK's largest brewer.

-Profits from Carlsberg's operations in Western Europe jumped 20% thanks to higher earnings in the Nordic countries and the UK, markets where the brewer has worked hard to drive down costs in recent years.
+Andersen also praised Carlsberg's performance in Western Europe, where profits jumped 20% thanks to higher earnings in the Nordic countries and the UK.
+Carlsberg has worked hard to drive down costs in these markets in recent years and Andersen said the brewer would continue to "improve competitiveness and efficiency in sales and route-to-market".

 Mueller-Milch and Coca-Cola Israel Group have signed a joint venture for the sale of Mueller's products in Bulgaria and Romania, according to reports....